realms-mud/core-lib/documentation/environments.md

 The pre-fabricated buildings can be found in: `/lib/environment/buildings`.
 All custom buildings must inherit from `/lib/environment/buildings/baseBuilding.c`.

+If the building you wish to add has a door that should open/close and potentially lock, there is a special method for adding a building of this nature.

+`varargs void addBuildingWithDoor(string building, mixed location, string path, string door, string key, string state);`

+This is identical to the `addBuilding` method with the notable addition of two new parameters: door and key.
+The door parameter is a string that is the file path to the door environmental element that will be used to describe the door.
+This must inherit
+`/lib/environment/doors/baseDoor.c`.
+The (optional) key parameter is the file path to the key object that can lock/unlock the door.
+This key must inherit
+`/lib/items/key.c`.

 ###### Other Features and Static Items
 In addition to buildings, you can also add other features or static items.